-The course for the 2019 Bull Run Run 50 Miler will be the same as was used in 2018 race.
-It will use the entire length of the Bull Run-Occoquan Trail (BROT) as well as the White Loop and the infamous Do Loop.
+The course for the 2020 Bull Run Run 50 Miler should be the same as was used for the last two years.
+It will use the entire length of the Bull Run-Occoquan Trail (BROT) as well as the White Loop and the infamous Do Loop at the southern end of the BROT, and the Bluebell Loop at the northern end.
 This page has information about the course.
 You don’t need to memorize anything here.
 The course will be well marked.
 But you may find it helpful to have an idea of where you are on the course at any given time.

 The course has a lot of little ups and downs.
 None of these is greater than a 200 foot elevation change and most are about 150 feet.
 While the elevation profile below may look dramatic, bear in mind that the major ticks for elevation are in increments of only 50 feet.
 The cumulative elevation gain is about one mile — i.e., 5280 feet.